 NUMBERED GALLERY EVENT EDITION: These sculptures were produced under same scenario as described above except that Cybis would individually number each sculpture.
 Bunny Pat-a-Cake in white with Carrot was one of these: a numbered special edition of 200.
 In March 2006 I sold one which was numbered on the piece as 144 / 200.
 Not all such numberings included the edition size…in fact that is even more rare than having the special edition pieces numbered at all.
 For instance, there was a numbered special edition of Wendy, called Betsey Bobbin, in which her dress has handpainted flowers and she is carrying a bouquet of flowers instead of the usual doll.

 LIMITED EDITION: These were the “top end” of the Cybis retail range.
 When one of these was introduced, its edition (issue) size was announced (“declared”); it might be 300, 500, 750, 1000, etc. Every limited edition sculpture was always INDIVIDUALLY NUMBERED, IN PAINT, NEAR THE CYBIS SIGNATURE, AFTER THE FINAL FIRING.
 THE EDITION SIZE IS NEVER INDICATED PHYSICALLY ON A RETAIL LIMITED EDITION PIECE.

-What’s important to know is that the entire edition was not produced all at once as was done with a special-event edition.
+An entire limited edition was not produced all at once, as was done with the gallery-event editions.
 Limited editions were produced at whatever pace the studio chose and they would base that production rate upon a combination of expected demand and actual retailer orders.
 Sculpture numbers were assigned when the studio received the initial order from a retailer.
 It wasn’t uncommon for a limited edition sculpture to have been actively produced for five years or more, although of course the studio would steadily increase its retail price over time.
 For example the Skylark pair was produced for twelve years…from 1958 until 1970.